itsGovi/SQL_Enigma/The Questions.md

 1. [X] Identify employees with at least two certifications and a `flight_risk` below 20%.
 2. [X] Compare the `knowledge_sharing_score` trends between `senior` and `entry` levels across all departments.
 2. [X] Calculate the average `actual_utilization` for employees in the 'EMEA' region, grouped by year (YoY).
-2. [X] Explore patterns in certifications held by employees with a `delivery_quality` of 85% or higher.
+2. [X] Find the most common certification held by employees with a delivery quality score of 85 or higher, within each department.
 2. [X] Compare the distribution of `retention_risk` across regions, highlighting departments with an unusually high proportion of 'High' risk employees.
 2. [X] Identify employees whose `training_hours` are above the median for their department and analyze their `performance_score`.
 2. [X] Identify employees whose `actual_utilization` exceeds their department's `utilization_target` by more than 10% and have more than 2 `active_projects`.
 Highlight their `department`, `level`, and `performance_score`.